 OverviewBM Maiden marks the intersection of Clinch and Garden mountains in SW Virginia.
 The BM is on the high spot and the highpoint of Tazewell county.
 Suprisingly it is the 7th tallest peak in Virginia.
 The summit is in the Jefferson NF, and this peak lies on the northern edge of the Beartown Wilderness.
 This 5900+ acre wilderness valley lies between Clinch/Garden Mountains, and Chestnut Ridge (The Appalachian trail follows Chestnut Ridge as it climbs up to Garden Mountain).
 It is remote (by east coast standards) and rugged with elevations ranging from 2200 in the valley to 4710 at the summit.
 "The vegetation is diverse, featuring Appalachian hardwoods, northern spruce-fir, northern hardwoods, hemlock, a sphagnum bog, and a few rare plants."
 (USFS website) You may see signs of bear, turkey or deer, and you're certain to see many smaller mammals and a great variety of birds.
 There is one trail in the wilderness and Roaring Fork is a native brown trout stream.
 This is a beautiful area, I saw no sign of use when I camped in the wilderness.
 From the summit on the trail to Hutchinson Rock, there are some outstanding views of Burkes Garden.
 Burkes Garden is the highest valley in Virginia; almost completely surrounded by Garden Mountain it is often called "Gods thumbprint" (see link) BM Maiden is SSW of Hutchinson Rock).
-I suspect the only people who hike this mountain are peakbaggers, maybe some local residents.
+I suspect the only people who hike this mountain are peakbaggers, maybe some local residents or hunters.

 Getting ThereThe usual route to the summit is via the Appalachian trail at Walker gap.
 This is accessed from Burkes Garden.
 Follow CR 727 from Burkes Garden to Walker Gap and the AT.
 Hike south to the Chestnut Knob shelter.
 From this point take a combination of roads and off trail along the Tennessee valley Divide to BM Maiden.
 Trip reports (TR) can be reviewed at the county highpointers website.
 Chestnut Knob can also be hiked via the AT from the south (Laurel creek).